arp242/arp242.net/_posts/2016-09-04-yaml_probably_not_so_great_after_all.markdown

 Conclusion
 ----------

-Don’t get me wrong, it’s not like YAML is absolutely terrible – it’s certainly not as [problematic as using JSON][json-no] – but it’s not exactly great either.
+Don’t get me wrong, it’s not like YAML is absolutely terrible – it’s probably better better than [using JSON][json-no] – but it’s not exactly great either.
 There are some drawbacks and surprises that are not at all obvious at first, and there are a number of better alternatives such as [TOML][toml] and other more specialized formats.

-Personally, I’m not likely to use it again when I’ve got a choice.
+Personally I’m not likely to use it again when I’ve got a choice.

+One good alternative might be to just [use commandline flags](/weblog/flags-config.html).

 If you *must* use YAML then I recommend you use [StrictYAML](https://github.com/crdoconnor/strictyaml), which removes some (though not all) of the more hairy parts.

-[^1]: In PHP you need to modify an INI setting for the safe behaviour; you can’t just call something like `yaml_safe()`.
+[^1]: In PHP you need to modify an INI setting for the safe behaviour; you can’t
+      just call something like `yaml_safe()`.
 The PHP folks managed to make something stupid *even more stupid*.
 Congratulations.

-[^2]: Don't want to start the spaces vs. tabs debate here, but if tabs would be allowed I would be able to (temporarily) increase the tab width to a higher number to make it easier to see – this is sort of the point of tabs.
+[^2]: Don't want to start the spaces vs. tabs debate here, but if tabs would be
+      allowed I would be able to (temporarily) increase the tab width to a higher number to make it easier to see – this is sort of the point of tabs.

 [faq]: http://www.yaml.org/faq.html
 [yaml-spec]: http://yaml.org/spec/1.2/spec.pdf